 - G(1).
-The County has determined that there exists adequate solid waste capacity to accommodate the impacts of Phase I of the Development.
-The Certificate of Level of Service shall be valid until December 31, 2004.
-Commencement of Phase II of the Development, or any subphase thereof, is subject to a determination by the County that there exists adequate solid waste capacity to accommodate the impacts of Phase II.
-Such Phase II determinations shall be made in accordance with the Manatee County concurrency requirements in effect at the time Phase II commences. - G(2).
+The County has determined that there exists adequate solid waste capacity to accommodate the impacts of the Project.
+The Certificate of Level of Service shall be valid until December 31, 2012. - G(2).
 In the event that hazardous materials or medical waste are located on the site, they shall be handled in a manner consistent with applicable Federal, State, and Local regulations.

-· H. ENERGY
+H. ENERGY